Lindblad Superoperators from Wigner's Phase Space Continuity Equation: Wigner distribution and its Continuity Equation

 The conventional approach of using Schr\"odinger's or von~Neumann's equation forces us to investigate complex-valued wave functions to represent the state of the system, this already poses a stumbling block for the direct visualization of state changes.

-Wigner's representation of quantum theory, encapsulated by Eq.~(\ref{eq:continuity}), has the great advantage of allowing us to visua\-lize quantum dynamics in \ps more directly since $W$ is real-valued~\cite{Kakofengitis_EPJP17}.
-Additionally, Wigner's representation permits the study of its real-valued \ps current $\VEC{J}$ and formal line integrals along $\VEC{J}$ which yield momentary snapshots of `field lines', reminiscent of classical phase portraits~\cite{Ole_PRL13}.
+Wigner's formulation of quantum theory, encapsulated by Eq.~(\ref{eq:continuity}), has the great advantage of allowing us to visua\-lize quantum dynamics in \ps more directly since $W$ is real-valued~\cite{Kakofengitis_EPJP17}.
+Additionally, Wigner's formulation permits the study of its real-valued \ps current, $\VEC{J}$~\cite{Bauke_2011arXiv1101.2683B}, and formal line integrals along $\VEC{J}$ which yield momentary snapshots of `field lines', reminiscent of classical phase portraits~\cite{Ole_PRL13}.